BrunoOliveira90/LearnFlask/README.md

 14/06/2024 10:50h > 5th step is done, maintaing sessions.

-14/06/2024 12:20h > 6thstep is done, Message flashing.
+14/06/2024 12:20h > 6th step is done, Message flashing.
 To show something, or confirm an action.

+15/06/2024 18:50h > 7th step is done, storing email data in session, and started db table with id, name and email.